9-1-1 calls for 4 River Valley counties directed to Crawford County

-RIVER VALLEY (KNWA) — The 9-1-1 system for Johnson, Pope, Logan and Franklin Counties is out of service.
+RIVER VALLEY (KFTA) — The 9-1-1 system for Johnson, Pope, Logan and Franklin Counties is out of service.

 Service will resume tomorrow, Friday, Aug.
 16. A specific time has yet to be determined.